Receiver function: Method

 As a P wave in the mantle passes upwards through the Moho, it is partially converted into an S wave.
-Both the P-wave and S wave (known at Ps) is picked up by the seismometer on the Earth's surface and can be used to analyze discontinuities within the Earth.
+Both the P-wave and S-wave (known as Ps) are picked up by the seismometer on the Earth's surface and can be used to analyze discontinuities within the Earth.
 In addition to these P and Ps waves, additional phases are created by multiple reflections.
 These phases include: PpPmp PpSmp, PpPms, and PpSms, as well as PsPmp, PsSmp, PsPms and PsSms.
 (See seismic phase notation for more info).
 The phases for which the last "leg" is a P-wave (P, Ps, Smp, etc.) are dominantly recorded on the vertical component of the seismograph, whereas the phases for which the last "leg" is an S-wave (Ps, Pp, Sms, etc.) are dominantly recorded on the horizontal component.

 The primary method for creating a receiver function is based on analyzing the product of waves that pass from the mantle through the Moho boundary.
 The large compositional differences between the crust and the mantle cause large differences in seismic waves as they pass through the discontinuity.
 Receiver functions use Snell's law refraction of P waves and converted S waves to estimate the depth of the Moho.
 They are only generated clearly if the central angle (angle subtended at the center of the Earth) between the seismic event and the seismograph station is between 30 and 95 degrees (between about 3300 and 8900 km separation).
 The method is also most effective when the seismic event causing the waves occurs significantly below the Moho, which is important to avoid surface interference.

 Over time, several seismic events can occur in the same geographic area, with each event causing a corresponding vertical waveform and horizontal waveform.
 Once several observations have been collected, the waveforms can be summed together for the vertical component and for the horizontal component.
 The summed seismogram reduces random noise and makes it easier to see a pattern in the data.
 By visual inspection, or more commonly by deconvolution of the two waveforms, it is possible to identify each of the relevant phases of the P wave conversions.
 With the timing of the phases, it is then possible to model the seismic velocities within the crust and the Moho depth beneath the seismic station.